 This document outlines the position of the European Sealing Association that fluoropolymer seals which fall within scope of PFAS are irreplaceable in certain industries and that a blanket ban or regulation of these polymeric PFAS will have a profound negative impact on society (health, welfare, and standard of living).
-Larger molecular weight materials, such as polymers and cross-linked rubbers are non-bioavailable.
+No suitable alternatives to PFAS substances lead to high socio-economic costs when trying to replace them.Larger molecular weight materials, such as polymers and cross-linked rubbers are non-bioavailable.
 PFAS polymers are considered to be Polymers of low Concern (PLC).
 They are critical to global development and pose no concern to public safety, yet the current REACH definition of PFAS groups these polymers together with low molecular weight PFAS of known concern such as PFOA and PFOS. ^{2 3}